Hike to Ohara in Kyoto

 the approach to Sanzen-in

-Jyakkou-in Temple was established in the year 594 by Shotoku-Taishi(Prince Shotoku).
-Jyakkou-in is located at the hillside of the west end of Ohara, and well known as a place where Kenreimon-in lived in seclusion.
-Kenreimon-in Tokuko (1155-1213) was the tragic young mother of Emperor Antoku.
+Jyakkou‑in Temple was founded in 594 by Prince Shōtoku.
+It is located on the western hillside of Ohara and is well known as the place where Kenreimon‑in lived in seclusion.
+Kenreimon‑in Tokuko (1155–1213) was the tragic young mother of Emperor Antoku.

 On the way to Jyakkou-in